megadethenjoyer/lsass-fuzz/README.md

 Assume this middleware communicates to lsass-iat-hook.exe, lsass-iat-hook.exe informs it about the logged functions/syscalls, and the middleware simply passes this down to `afl-fuzz` (via `__afl_area_ptr`).
 Also set up persistent mode in this `middleware.c` which would actually just execute LsaLogonUser (or any other function)

+Some problems with this multi step middleware stuff might be speed, but we'll see

+I also need to get information about successful attempts, there are probably 2 things to check: lsass crashes (maybe? we'll see) and logging in as a user without proper authorization (pretty unlikely)